 Transference: Transference is the effective and efficient implementation of instructional practice in novel situations.
 Assuming one has acquired the knowledge, skills, purpose, and motivation to put the instruction into practice, can he now do so in such a way that fits a particular context, under less than ordinary conditions?
 Can he take his new learning and adapt it for new situations?

-The IMPACT Model is cyclical, continuous process.
-Each of the elements proves to be contingent upon the other.
+The IMPACT Model outlines a continuous improvement process, and each of the elements proves to be contingent upon the other.
 For example, strong collegial support gained through planned collaborative efforts may actually increase self-efficacy and promote more positive attitudes about implementation.

-Secondly, we are making IMPACT in a way we think matters most–in schools, with administrators, teachers, and students.
-Triangulating this largely qualitative model with traditional data sets (benchmark reports, climate surveys, test data, teacher evaluations, etc.) and our own data including observation summary, goal-setting attainment, progress monitoring, and effectiveness surveys provide additional insight into the extent of our impact.
+We are making IMPACT in a way we think matters most–in schools, with administrators, teachers, and students.
+Triangulating this largely qualitative model with traditional data sets (benchmark reports, climate surveys, test data, teacher effectiveness measures, etc.) and our own data including observation summaries (SWOTs), goal-setting attainment, progress monitoring, effectiveness surveys, and teacher SWOT Journals provide additional insight into the extent of our impact.